Chester Nursing Home: Daughter 'riddled with guilt' over father's death

 Dean Acheson has accused the RQIA of being too lenient.

 "Even if they do the inspection, they don't do anything about it.
 Nothing comes of it.
 It's just a warning and another warning.
-But the home is still operating and taking new residents," he said.'Over-medicated'
+But the home is still operating and taking new residents," he said.

 In a report following Mr Wilson's death, staff at the Chester Nursing Home confirmed that the pensioner had fallen out of bed, which may have caused bruising and fractures.